feihong/pyro-paddlers/pages/race-guide.md

 - Water or Gatorade
 - Clothes that you don't mind getting wet (recommended: swim trunks or river shorts)
 - Sandals with a back strap, or old shoes. **Please note that you must wear something with a back strap!
 Flip flops are not allowed!**
+- Blanket or towel to lie down on
+- Cash to pay for the t-shirt (if you asked for one)
 - Snacks (lunch will be provided by UIC)

 ### Optional